KatEscaner/JuanJoChatServer/README.md

 # JuanJoChatServer
 Java Server of a chat application

-If you want to test it, you have to install Xampp, run PHPMyAdmin and import the base date call mailbox which is in a file called mailbox.sql
+If you want to test it, you have to install Xampp, run PHPMyAdmin and import the datebase called mailbox which is in a file called mailbox.sql